TALXIS/tools-devkit-build/README.md

 ### Work in progress

 - **Build Number From Dependencies**: Project dependency folders are analyzed for Git changes to be reflected in generated version numbers.
-- **Solution Packaging**: Facilitates the use of the PAC CLI for running the solution packager, simplifying the packaging process.
+- **Solution Packaging**: Use PAC CLI for running the solution packager.

 ## Getting Started
 > [!TIP]